 - Centre of the upper back

 A different enso tattoo many people consider features a Yin and Yang-style design.
 The complete tattoo won’t be created by one breath or brushstroke like on paper.
 But they still look incredibly realistic, not brushed.

 How To Say Enso Circle

-When it comes to cultural or spiritual terms or phrases, you may fear that you’ll pronounce it wrong, and offend the associated group or culture.
+When it comes to cultural or spiritual terms or phrases, one fears to pronounce it wrong, and offend the associated group or culture.

 Thus, the need to know the correct pronunciation.
 In English and Japanese, ‘ensō circle’ is pronounced like en-zoh sir-cul or en-soh sir-cul.
 However, the ‘s’ in ‘enso’ in Japanese is phonetically a cross between an ‘s’ and a ‘z’ or a soft ‘z.’

 In English, though, it may be pronounced with a stronger ‘z’ sound or even a soft ‘s.’
 Additionally, the Japanese refer to an enso circle as just ‘ensō’ as this word alone refers to ‘circle.’